How to use the F.E.A.R. acronym to ease your anxiety and feel better.

 Watch the Video: Turn Your Worries into Actions

-The 4 Domains People Worry About Most
+The 4 Life Domains People Worry About Most

 I have identified four domains of life that I think most people worry about: health, money, relationships, and the future.
 In each of these areas, I’ll talk about how to stop worrying and take some action.